 So, I bought a Book of Mormon, placed my testimony of its truth inside and kept it in my car hoping for an easy moment to give it to him.

 That moment never came.
 There was never a time when it was natural for me to drop, “Say, what do you think about Jesus?” or something like that.
 It’s just not natural.
 So I procrastinated until the very last moment.

 As I remember it, I waited until he was pulling away in his car on my very last day.
 I think I even held out my hand to stop his car and said something like, “Wait, I have something for you”.
 I raced back to my car, picked up the Book of Mormon, raced back to his car, and handed it to him.
-I awkwardly stumbled through some sort of lame pitch.
+I awkwardly, and nervously stumbled through some sort of lame pitch.

 He seemed disappointed and told me that he had a Book of Mormon at home (probably from another diligent Mormon “friend”) and didn’t need another.
 We parted, and he said something like, “Well, you gotta defend your religion.”